open-telemetry/opentelemetry-java-contrib/contrib/jmx-metrics/README.md

 ### Target Systems

-The JMX Metric Gatherer also provides built in metric producing Groovy scripts for supported target systems capable of being specified via the `otel.jmx.target.system` property (mutually exclusive with `otel.jmx.groovy.script`).
+The JMX Metric Gatherer also provides built in metric producing Groovy scripts for supported target systems capable of being specified via the `otel.jmx.target.system` property as a comma-separated list (mutually exclusive with `otel.jmx.groovy.script`).
 The currently available target systems are:

 | `otel.jmx.target.system` |
 | ------------------------ |